kevando/dufinition/README.md

 ## Changelog

+### 4.2
+adding mixpanel tracking, and device info pacakge

+### 4.1
+added padding to button, moved delete button, added export button new testers: stew and blake (a dude from reddit)

 ### 3.2
 New definition api (wordsapi) and stores data in a new way upgraded to data version 4 with no migration plan.